 About the Lab

 The multidisciplinary research in the laboratory provides ample opportunity for training.
-Dr. Zechiedrich has trained nine previous and one current postdoctoral fellows, 12 former and four current graduate students, three former and one current post-baccalaureate students, 21 former undergraduate students, and three high school students in addition to hosting three visiting professors.
-She has published and lectured nationally on mentoring and was Baylor College of Medicine’s BRASS Mentor of the Year in 2013.
-Former trainees from the Zechiedrich laboratory continue to contribute to science in multiple different capacities.
-They are college professors, company scientists and CEO's, medical doctors, science writers, postdoctoral fellows, and leaders in K12 education.
+Dr. Zechiedrich has trained nine previous postdoctoral fellows, 14 former and one current graduate students, five former post-baccalaureate students, 23 former and one current undergraduate students, and seven high school students in addition to hosting three visiting professors.
+She has published and lectured nationally on mentoring and was Baylor College of Medicine's BRASS Mentor of the Year in 2013.
+In 2018, she was named a Baylor College of Medicine Woman of Excellence based upon her dedication to inclusive excellence and diversity, and in 2020 she received the highest education honor given at Baylor College of Medicine, the Barbara and Corbin J. Robertson, Jr. Presidential Award for Excellence in Education.
+Former trainees from the Zechiedrich laboratory contribute to science in multiple different capacities.
+They are college professors, company scientists and CEO's, medical doctors, science writers, postdoctoral fellows, and leaders in K12 education (see Zechiedrich laboratory alumni).